Braces aren't just for kids anymore.

 Although there are many reasons for adults to consider braces, most people simply want to look and feel their best.
-Here are a few leading reasons to make a trip to the orthodontist:
+Here are a few leading causes for a trip to the orthodontist:

 A straighter smile.
-Many people want to perfect their pearly whites to achieve a winning smile.
-Those smiles may pay off.
-A recent study compared people's reactions to photos that were manipulated to show either straight or crooked teeth.
+Who doesn't want to perfect their pearly whites for a winning smile?
+That logic might pay off.
+A study compared people's reactions to photos that were manipulated to show either straight or crooked teeth.
 People with straight teeth rated higher on scores of leadership, popularity, and sports ability.
 (The only score that didn't change was intelligence.)

 Shifting teeth.
 Just because you had braces as a kid doesn’t mean you’re off the hook.
-"Teeth tend to move a little throughout your life," Rogers says.
+"Teeth tend to move a little throughout your life," says Michael B. Rogers, DDS, past president of the American Association of Orthodontists.
 "Your teeth may shift a little back toward their original positions."

-Braces can help people manage some more serious issues, too, such as bite problems that cause jaw pain.
-In some cases, braces are necessary to change the position of neighboring teeth for a new bridge, crown, or implant.
+Braces can help manage some more serious issues, too, such as bite problems that cause jaw pain.
+In some cases, braces are needed to change the position of neighboring teeth for a new bridge, crown, or implant.

-- Ceramic braces made of a clear material that is much less obvious than traditional metal braces.
+- Ceramic braces made of a clear material that's much less obvious than traditional metal braces.

-- Brackets attached to the back of teeth to hold the wires that pull teeth into a new position.
+- Brackets attached to the back of teeth holding wires that pull them into a new position.

-- Customized plastic aligners that fit like tooth guards over teeth, gently moving them into a new position.
+- Customized plastic aligners that fit like tooth guards over teeth, gently moving your bite into a new position.

 What to Expect